 - A full hunting day starts before daybreak and ends after dark.
 You might consider giving your eyes a break mid-day by wearing your glasses and changing out the contacts for your afternoon hunt.

 - Autumn breezes bring with it lots of pollen that sticks to your contacts.
-Bring along some contact drops to refresh your eyes.
+Bring along some drops specifically for contact lenses wearers to refresh your eyes.eau

 If you have any ideas on how to improve your hunting when using contact lenses, please share!